TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 Note how in the World Outliner and in every sample, there is an object called ToggleButton_Loader using the blueprint BP_ToggleButton_Loader.
 This simple blueprint is used to trigger the load of the TouchEngine Component and .tox file within the TouchEngine.

-In the second part of this example, showcasing Cook Modes, the same object is used and referencing multiple instances of the same EnginePeform blueprint, with different Cook Modes set.
+The second part of this example showcases Cook Modes.
+The same object is used and referencing multiple instances of the same EnginePeform blueprint but each has a different Cook Mode set.

 ![TOX](ReadmePictures/01_EnginePerform_06.png?raw=true "EnginePerform ToggleButton loader details panel.")

 ## 02 SimpleTexture

 Tox path and name: `Content\TDToxFiles\UESample02_SimpleTexture.tox`

-This simple example showcase how to stream a texture from TouchEngine and apply it in an Unreal Engine material.
-A similar approach is showcased in the example EnginePerform where we are applying the text
+This simple example showcases how to stream a texture from TouchEngine and apply it in an Unreal Engine material.
+A similar approach is showcased in the previous example EnginePerform where we are applying the text.

 ![TOX](ReadmePictures/02_SimpleTexture_01.png?raw=true "SimpleTexture .tox content.")